KCzenczekTraining/ai3r2/README.md

 No additional web search is required as the LLM can answer the question directly, as the questions are based on historical events.

+- `E02` This script automates a conversation with an external API and OpenAI's GPT model.
+It sends an initial POST request to start the conversation, queries OpenAI's GPT model for an answer to the received question, and later sends the answer back to the API to retrieve a required phrase.
+All to imitate a robot-robot interaction.

 ## Requirements

 The projects use various Python libraries listed in the `requirements.txt` file.
 To install all dependencies, run: